lucaskraus/quempoupatem/README.md

-# Banco Quem Poupa Tem
+# Quem Poupa Tem Bank
 Project developed in Python in the 1st Semester for Fundamentals of Algorithms.
 It simulates the operations of a current account in a fictitious bank.
 It uses local files (.txt) to data storage.